RocketChat/docs-old/4. User Guides/README.md

 ### Deleting Messages

-wip
+The ability to delete message is configurable under Rocket.Chat Administration panel.

+When enabled, you can delete a message by clicking the cog icon in your message and then clicking the trash icon in the menu popover.
+A confirmation will be displayed before the message is deleted.

+It's also possible to hide or show "Message removed" when messages are deleted.

 ## Setting up Notifications
 - setup [desktop and push notifications](Notifications)

-## Rocket.Chat :heart: Emoji!
+## Rocket.Chat ❤ Emoji!

-Just type a `:` to see a list of quick emoji codes.
+Just hit the emoji button at the right of the text input to view a list of quick emoji codes.
+You can also type your desired emoji by preceding it by `:`, like `:heart:` for example.

 You can also learn how to: